Saturn: Natural satellites

-In addition, there is evidence of dozens to hundreds of moonlets with diameters of 40–500 meters in Saturn's rings, which are not considered to be true moons.
+Saturn has 274 known moons, 63 of which have formal names.
+There is evidence of dozens to hundreds of moonlets with diameters of 40–500 meters in Saturn's rings, which are not considered to be true moons.
 Titan, the largest moon, comprises more than 90% of the mass in orbit around Saturn, including the rings.
 Saturn's second-largest moon, Rhea, may have a tenuous ring system of its own, along with a tenuous atmosphere.

-Many of the other moons are small: 34 are less than 10 km in diameter and another 14 between 10 and 50 km in diameter.
+Many of the other moons are small: 131 are less than 50 km in diameter.
 Traditionally, most of Saturn's moons have been named after Titans of Greek mythology.
 Titan is the only satellite in the Solar System with a major atmosphere, in which a complex organic chemistry occurs.
 It is the only satellite with hydrocarbon lakes.

 On 6 June 2013, scientists at the IAA-CSIC reported the detection of polycyclic aromatic hydrocarbons in the upper atmosphere of Titan, a possible precursor for life.
 On 23 June 2014, NASA claimed to have strong evidence that nitrogen in the atmosphere of Titan came from materials in the Oort cloud, associated with comets, and not from the materials that formed Saturn in earlier times.

 Saturn's moon Enceladus, which seems similar in chemical makeup to comets, has often been regarded as a potential habitat for microbial life.
 Evidence of this possibility includes the satellite's salt-rich particles having an "ocean-like" composition that indicates most of Enceladus's expelled ice comes from the evaporation of liquid salt water.
 A 2015 flyby by Cassini through a plume on Enceladus found most of the ingredients to sustain life forms that live by methanogenesis.

 In April 2014, NASA scientists reported the possible beginning of a new moon within the A Ring, which was imaged by Cassini on 15 April 2013.